KARA has been reporting and speaking on critical issues impacting abused and neglected children for many years.

-This article first appeared in 2007 – It is updated at the end of the initial article with more current data and articles.
+This article first appeared in 2007 – It has been updated

 The very first Japanese child abuse survey was conducted in 1999, along with specialized training for social workers.
 In 2006, the government introduced a national 10-year plan to improve child-rearing nationwide that included new 1700 community daytime childcare centers by March of 2010.